Zephyr-Zen/Cybersecurity-Journey/glossary.md

 - **CIA Triad:** The model within cybersecurity consisting of Confidentiality, Integrity and Availability.
 - **Confidentiality:** Keeping data secret or private, with only authorised people being able to access it.
 ## D
+- **DDoS (Distributed Denial-of-Service) attack:** An attack which stems from multiple devices (usually called bots or zombies) in order to cause an outage.
+- **DoS (Denial-of-Service) attack:** An attack which disrupts a part of or complete system, causing an outage.
 - **DAST (Dynamic Application Security Testing):** A form of vulnerability scan that looks for weaknesses to exploit in a running application.
 - **Default Gateway:** The address assigned to the device on the network that is capable of sending information to other networks, usually a router.
 - **DHCP (Dynamic Host Configuration Protocol):** The protocol used to automatically assign IP addresses to devices on a network.
 DHCP Discover > DHCP Offer > DHCP Request > DHCP ACK.
 - **Digital Security:** Protecting data and systems from digital threats such as hackers or malware.
+- **DNS (Domain Name System)**: The protocol that resolves domain names in to IP addresses.
 ## E
 - **Encryption:** Transform data into an unreadable form, that can only be transformed back by the correct decryption key.
 - **Ethical Hacker:** A hacker who works with clients/companies by hacking their systems in order to test and better them in order to be more resilient to the real deal.